-Teeko is just a wonderful game, although today is almost forgotten.
+Teeko is a wonderful game, although today is almost forgotten.
 Too bad.
 Not only the game is interesting, but also its creator – John Scarne.
-He was a prominent expert on gaming, gambling and card manipulation.
-He knew both the techniques of cheeting on mathematical issues related to games.
-He was earning money as a magician, but because of his extensive knowledge we can call him “the wizard of games”.
+He was a prominent expert on gaming, gambling, and card manipulations.
+He knew both the techniques of cheating on mathematical issues related to games.
+He was earning money as a magician, but because of his extensive knowledge we can call him “The Wizard of Games”.

 John Scarne was born Orlando Carmelo Scarnecchia (in 1903).
 He early started to learn sleight of hand, but his devout mother did not want her son to be a typical sharp.
 She convinced him to practice magic tricks.